Top 8 Best Vacuums for Pet Hair – Oct. 2018 (Includes Complete Buyer’s Guide)

 Other Tricks to Combat Pet Hair

 Before moving on to the list of best vacuums for households with pets, the Groom+Style team wanted to point out the review we have completed on the best air purifiers.
-Air purifiers can be used as another tool in your arsenal to combat your furry friends tendency to malt all over the place – especially if you or someone in your family suffers from allergies.
+Air purifiers can be used as another tool in your arsenal to combat your furry friend’s tendency to shed hair all over the place – especially if you or someone in your family suffers from allergies.